mkucej/i-librarian-free/README-Linux.md

 PHP-FPM must also be configured.
 Locate where the configuration files are (e.g. /etc/php or /etc/php74) and

-  a.
-Copy php.ini-production to php.ini (if it does not exist)
+   1. Copy php.ini-production to php.ini (if it does not exist)
-  b.
-In php.ini, ensure cgi.fix_pathinfo=1 and configure important settings as needed (e.g. max_execution_time, max_input_time, memory_limit)
+   2. In php.ini, ensure cgi.fix_pathinfo=1 and configure important settings as needed (e.g. max_execution_time, max_input_time, memory_limit)
-  c.
-In php.ini, enable the installed extensions in the ``Dynamic Extensions`` section (e.g. extension=curl, no semicolon)
+   3. In php.ini, enable the installed extensions in the ``Dynamic Extensions`` section (e.g. extension=curl, no semicolon)
-  d.
-Double check and configure the file php-fpm.conf as desired
+   4. Double check and configure the file php-fpm.conf as desired
-  e.
-In the directory php-fpm.d, copy the example `www.conf.default` to `www.conf`
+   5. In the directory php-fpm.d, copy the example `www.conf.default` to `www.conf`
-  f.
-Edit and configure this new file which sets up the www pool
+   6. Edit and configure this new file which sets up the www pool
      - `User` and `Group` should match the account running the PHP process
      - `listen` should equal the setting in nginx.conf (e.g. listen = 127.0.0.1:9000)

 **A common source of problems is incorrect permissions and ownership - the web server and PHP must be able to read and execute the files**